Program curriculum

 Yes, you can transfer college credits earned in high school to Wayne State to be placed in advanced classes.
 Please visit transfer credit webpage for more information.

-4. How many credits I need to take as a Wayne Med-Direct scholar per semester?
+5. How many credits do I need to take as a Wayne Med-Direct scholar per semester?

 Wayne Med-Direct students take part in a variety of extracurricular activities such as sports, health care, community service, student organizations and more.
 Please read current students' profiles on this website to get a feel for what they do.
 Amidst the rigorous curricula they follow, our students make time to engage in extracurricular activities to 1) follow their passion; 2) develop transferrable skills; and 3) build their resume and professional network.

-6. Do all Wayne Med-Direct students take classes together?
-Do they attend smaller classes reserved only for them?
+7. Do all Wayne Med-Direct students take classes together?

-Wayne Med-Direct students take classes pertaining to the curricula of their majors/minors, so they do not attend the same classes and have different class schedules.
-There are only few common classes that all students take at the same time.
+Wayne Med-Direct students take classes pertaining to the curricula of their majors/minors, so they do not attend all of the same classes and have different class schedules.
 Our students take classes with other Wayne State students and there are no reserved classes offered to them.